 There is no trace of Sydney in the 1861 census, he would have been around 14 or 15 at the time.

 In 1871 it appears Sydney was still learning his trade.
-Sydney Ponting, aged 25, unmarried, born Berkeley was an apprentice living at High Street, Ethan, Surrey with the family of William Hunt, a 37 year old draper.
+Sydney Ponting, aged 25, unmarried, born Berkeley was one of three apprentices living at High Street, Egham, Surrey with the family of William Hunt, a 37-year-old draper and his wife.
+Also listed are three assistants.
+William's brother, a 28-year-old chemist and his family were also at the address.

-In 1875 a Sydney Ponting witnessed the marriage of Thomas Ponting and Alice Weeks (Appendix J) in Thornbury, Gloucester.
+On 27 November 1875 Sydney Ponting witnessed the marriage of Thomas Ponting and Alice Weeks (Appendix J) in Thornbury, Gloucester.

 - Rent is £85 per annum excluding "sewer rate and all other rates" except property tax, payable quarterly on the normal quarter days.